mckn-larp/history/2-Garou/README.md

 ### Political Themes

-- **Leadership Struggles Over the Sabbat Compact**
+- **Leadership Struggles Over the Sabbat "Agreement"**
-  The alliance with the Sabbat has fractured old loyalties and ignited new political fires.
+  The "agreement" with the Sabbat has fractured old loyalties and ignited new political fires.
   Elders argue for survival above all else.
 Younger Garou question whether survival at the cost of honor is worth anything at all.

 - **Tensions Between Generations**
   Young Garou see a world slipping away.
-  They challenge traditional methods and question the wisdom of those who forged the alliance.
+  They challenge traditional methods and question the wisdom of those who forged the "agreement".
   Elders see them as reckless children who do not understand the cost of war.

 - **Negotiations with Mortals and Supernaturals**
   Battles are not fought with tooth and claw alone.
   Mortals, spirits, and other supernatural beings influence the region.
-  Territory must be protected, but so must political alliances and ancient pacts.
+  Territory must be protected, but so must political "agreement"s and ancient pacts.

 ### Social Themes